 - A government-issued national country ID card with a photograph (with or without a signature), and another acceptable valid form of ID with a signature as defined in #2 above.

 Please note: You will not be permitted into the examination without proper identification.
 If you are not granted access to the exam, you will be required to register again for the exam and pay the full fee.
 Without the above-listed identification, you will not be able to test.

-- Arrive at the Prometric test center at least 30 minutes before the time of your appointment.
+- Arrive at the Prometric Testing Center 30 minutes before the time of your appointment.
 If you are more than 15 minutes late for your scheduled appointment, you will lose your scheduled sitting and be required to re-register at full cost.

 - You will be required to sign the Prometric Log Book and provide a fingerprint.

 - Bring valid forms of identification.

 You may be scanned prior to each entry into the test room to ensure you do not have any prohibited electronic devices.
 If you decline to be scanned, the test center administrator will be required to submit a report to Prometric and ICMA.

 Small battery- or solar-powered electronic calculators restricted to a maximum of six functions—addition, subtraction, multiplication, division, square root, and percentage—are allowed.
 The calculator must not be programmable and must not use any type of tape.
 Candidates can also use Texas Instruments’ BA II Plus, HP 10bII+, HP 12c, or HP 12c Platinum calculators when taking the exams.
 The Hewlett-Packard 10BII is valid, but no longer available for purchase.
 Candidates will not be allowed to use calculators that do not comply with these restrictions.